Synthesizing Computable Functions from Rational Specifications over Infinite Words: Preliminaries

 Consider the function $f_2:\{a,b\}^\omega\rightarrow \{a,b\}^\omega$ defined by $f_2(\alpha) = a^\omega$ if $\alpha$ contains infinitely many $a$ and $f(\alpha) = b^\omega$ otherwise for all $\alpha \in \{a,b\}^\omega$.
 It is rational but not computable, because to determine even the first output letter, an infinite lookahead is needed. \end{example}

 Let $\mathcal{S}$ be a class of relations.
 The \emph{$\mathcal{S}$-synthesis problem} asks, given a relation $S\in\mathcal{S}$ (finitely represented), whether there exists a computable function which uniformizes $S$.
 If such a function exists, then the procedure must return a TM computing it.
-Our first result, proved using an easy adaptation of the proof of \cite[Theorem 17]{CarayolL14}, showing that it is undecidable whether a given rational relation of finite words has a sequential uniformizer, is an undecidability result.
+Our first result is an undecidability result.